-Today we will talk chutney the quintessential dhaniya nariyal ki chutney and its variations.
+Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 In college, I used to get mad at the waiter.
 They always dunked batata wada in the coconut chutney!
-So when the waiter saw me he went back and came with the batata and the chutney separate.
-But, he knew I will not touch the chutney.
-He would tell me, "eat the khobri chutney?
-You will remember it later" Now, I wish I can eat in the canteen khobri chutney dunked batata wada.
+So when the waiter saw me, he returned and came with the batata and chutney separate.
+But he knew I would not touch the chutney.
+He would tell me, "Eat the khobri chutney?
+You will remember it later" Now, I wish I can eat khobri chutney dunked batata wada in the canteen.
 Life's full circle! 😀 Khobri is coconut in Kannada!

 What is chutney?

-Then chutney has crossed the Indian borders and the Anglo- Indian cuisine uses fruits like apples to make their chutney.
-These chutney use vinegar and sugar to give them a longer shelf life.
+Then chutney crossed the Indian borders, and Anglo-Indian cuisine used fruits like apples to make its chutney.
+These chutneys use vinegar and sugar to give them a longer shelf life.

-Easy to make and the homemade chutney definitely tastes the best.
-Customise the chutney to suit your tastes and ingredient.
-Coconut chutney is definitely what I look forward to with my idli, dosa, vada.
+It's easy to make, and homemade chutney definitely tastes the best.
+Customise the chutney to suit your tastes and ingredients.
+Coconut chutney is definitely what I look forward to with my idli, dosa, and vada.

 So what is coconut coriander chutney?

-My favourite chutney, I believe as in any household is Coconut Chutney or the Nariyal ki Chutney.
-My coconut chutney recipe is super simple and I have used just the basic pantry ingredients.
+My favourite chutney, as in any household, is Coconut Chutney or Nariyal ki Chutney.
+My coconut chutney recipe is super simple, and I have used just the basic pantry ingredients.

-Dhaniya Nariyal Chutney is a vegan condiment made by blending coconut with green coriander leaves and stalks, green chilli, ginger, garlic, salt and lemon.
+Dhaniya Nariyal Chutney is a vegan condiment blending coconut with green coriander leaves and stalks, green chilli, ginger, garlic, salt and lemon.
 The chutney is generally tempered with oil, mustard, hing, urid dal and curry leaves.
-To make gluten-free by skip adding powdered hing to the tempering.
+To make it gluten-free by skip adding powdered hing to the tempering.

-If you wish you can skip adding the tempering totally.
-Most of the times I avoid adding temperings and we are fine with it.
+If you wish, you can skip adding the tempering completely.
+Most of the time, I avoid adding tempering, and we are fine with it.

-Now if you leave out the coriander stalks and leaves you get the plain coconut chutney.
+If you leave out the coriander stalks and leaves, you get the plain coconut chutney.
 Even this chutney tastes great!

-I recommend using freshly grated coconut or frozen coconut.
-Desiccated coconut in my books is a no-no unless I am making onion chutney.
+I recommend using freshly grated or frozen coconut.
+Desiccated coconut is a no-no in my books unless I am making onion chutney.
 But even with onion chutney, we prefer fresh coconut now.

-The second chutney I will like to share is served in the Temple.
+The second chutney I would like to share is served in the Temple.

-We call it Matha Chutney and is one of the best chutney that the Cook, also called Achar(short of Acharya) makes.
-He just eyeballs the ingredients in swift succession and the blitzes it in the mixer, now, earlier it used to be in the mortar pestle.
+We call it Matha Chutney, one of the best chutneys that the Cook, also called Achar(short of Acharya), makes.
+He eyeballs the ingredients in swift succession and blitzes it in the mixer; now, it used to be in the mortar pestle.

-I am listing below for the exact measures please refer to the recipe card.
+I am listing the exact measures below, please refer to the recipe card.

 1. Coconut Coriander Chutney Ingredients:

-- Coconut: fresh or frozen coconut is fine if your coconut is frozen then leave out the coconut for about 30 minutes or else microwave it for 2-3 minutes on high.
+- Coconut: Fresh or frozen coconut is fine.
+If your coconut is frozen, leave it out for about 30 minutes, or else microwave it for 2-3 minutes on high.
 My neighbour adds boiling water to the coconut.
 The choice is yours.

-- Coriander: more than the leaves I use stalks, tender ones roughly chopped they are more healthy.
+- Coriander: More than the leaves; I use stalks, tender ones roughly chopped as they are healthier.

-- Chillies: green chillies use as many or as few as you like but use them if you want a greenish chutney.
+- Chillies: Use as many or as few green chillies as you like, but use them if you want a greenish chutney.

-- Ginger and garlic: use both of these to make a delicious chutney.
-Generally, my garlic is more than ginger.
+- Ginger and garlic: Use both to make a delicious chutney.
+I generally use more garlic than ginger.

 - Cumin seeds: I add some to the chutney.
 The flavour is delicious.